MicrosoftDocs/win32/desktop-src/Msi/adding-assemblies-to-a-package.md

 ---
-Description: 'Windows Installer developers can use the guidelines in this topic to author Windows Installer packages that contain assemblies.' ms.assetid: '60687a4f-aaa4-4264-a3f7-0a16eb1fb336'
+Description: Windows Installer developers can use the guidelines in this topic to author Windows Installer packages that contain assemblies. ms.assetid: 60687a4f-aaa4-4264-a3f7-0a16eb1fb336
-title: Adding Assemblies to a Package
+title: Adding Assemblies to a Package ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Adding Assemblies to a Package